u-boot/u-boot/tools/buildman/buildman.rst

       [toolchain-wrapper]
       wrapper: ccache

-   This tells buildman to use a compiler wrapper in front of CROSS_COMPILE.
+   This tells Buildman to use a compiler wrapper in front of CROSS_COMPILE.
 In this example, ccache.
 It doesn't affect the toolchain scan.
 The wrapper is added when the CROSS_COMPILE environment variable is set.
 The tag name in this section is not important.
 If more than one line is provided, only the